Hendrix-CS/csci235/index.md

 Including the final exam period, there are 24 required class meetings, from which students may earn up to 24 **participation credits**.

-## <a name="journal">Journal</a>

-Every student is expected to maintain a journal as a Word document stored in Microsoft Teams.
-Each student has a private channel in Teams, in which their journal document is stored.
-For every working session, the student should record the following in their journal:
-* Time when work started
-* Goals for the work session
-* Discussion of the robot programming process
-  * What was your approach to writing code to achieve the session goals?
-  * What went well?
-  * What were some challenges you overcame?
-* Records of observations
-  * How did the robot perform for the session's tasks?
-  * Record any quantitative data to support your claims about its performance.
-* Time when work ended, including total duration of the work session
-* Journal entries are assessed as part of assessing each module and project.
-Journal entries may also serve as discussion items during interviews.

 ## <a name="modules">Modules</a>
-The primary means by which you be introduced to the course material is through nine **modules**.
+The primary means by which you be introduced to the course material is through 14 **modules**.
 Each module will be started during class time in teams of 2 or 3.
 Each module will guide you through a learning process on a particular topic.
 Modules not completed during class time should be completed with your group outside of class.